-While the possibility of Squaw Alpine reopening still remains, we have no estimate for such action.
-The resort will be closed until further notice, and we will constantly monitor the situation in our community to determine if reopening is feasible.
+The resort will be closed for lift operations and aerial tram rides until further notice, and we will monitor any changes in government and health guidelines, as well as the situation in our community, to determine if reopening is feasible.

 I had a trip to Squaw Alpine planned, can I get a refund?

 Due to suspended operations, we have updated our cancellation policy.
-We will be offering refunds or credits for tickets, lessons and lodging.
-If you have a question regarding the cancellation, please reach out via email to firstname.lastname@example.org or call (800) 403-0206.
+We will be offering refunds or credits for tickets, lessons, and lodging reserved through SquawAlpine.com.
+For lodging reservations made through a 3rd party site such as AirBnB, Expedia, Hotels.com, etc., please contact them directly for the refund.
+If you have a question regarding the cancellation, please reach out via email to email@example.com or call (800) 403-0206.
 We appreciate your patience as we work hard to respond to all inquiries.
-For questions regarding the Ikon Pass, please contact email@example.com.
+For questions regarding the Ikon Pass, please contact firstname.lastname@example.org.

 Is the Mountaineer ride-share service still operating?